Numerology

 That means the contrast is not holy versus ordinary.
 It is close-range care versus larger-range care.

-When the explanation keeps that distinction clear, the reader can test whether their life really fits the 33 lane or whether a grounded 6 reading is more accurate.
+When the explanation keeps that distinction clear, the reader can test whether their life really fits the 33 reading or whether a grounded 6 reading is more accurate.

 This comparison matters because a lot of inflated 33 language vanishes once the reader asks a concrete question: is my service mostly personal and relational, or does it genuinely extend into teaching, community support, or healing work at broader scale?